Zolgensma (onasemnogene abeparvovec-xioi)

 In 2019, the US Food and Drug Administration (FDA) approved Zolgensma® (onasemnogene abeparvovec-xioi) to treat children under 2 years old with spinal muscular atrophy (SMA).
 Zolgensma is a gene therapy.
 This means it delivers genes (pieces of DNA).1

 In clinical trials, children treated with Zolgensma show large improvements in motor function and life expectancy.
 Ongoing clinical trials are looking at results of Zolgensma used to treat infants with SMA before they develop symptoms and long-term results in children.2-6

 The active ingredient is Zolgensma is onasemnogene abeparvovec.1

 How does Zolgensma work?

 Zolgensma is a gene therapy.
 This means it uses genetic material to correct a genetic mutation.
 Zolgensma delivers a working copy of the SMN1 gene to make up for the altered SMN1 genes in SMA.1

 In Zolgensma, the SMN1 gene is packaged inside a safe virus called adeno-associated virus 9 (AAV9).
 This helps it enter spinal motor neurons and reach the nucleus.
 It then gets processed to allow motor neurons to produce the “survival of motor neurons” (SMN) protein.
-Zolgensma also contains genetic instructions for cells to produce a lot of the SMN protein.1,7
+Zolgensma also contains genetic instructions for cells to continuously produce the SMN protein.1,7

 One way to imagine this is that the SMN1 gene is a recipe for your cells to make the SMN protein.
 But it has an error in it that makes the recipe unreadable.
 A new recipe would help your cells make the protein.
 Zolgensma gives your cells a more accurate recipe, packaged in a box that sends it directly to your kitchen (the nucleus of the cell).
 It even re-words the recipe to make it easier for your cells to use.